 In September 2022, the FASB issued ASU 2022-04, "Supplier Finance Programs (Sub Topic 405-50): Disclosure of Supplier Finance Program Obligations."
 This ASU requires a buyer in a supplier finance program to disclose qualitative and quantitative information about its supplier finance programs in each annual reporting period including the key terms of the program and the following for obligations that the buyer has confirmed as valid to the provider: (1) the amount outstanding that remains unpaid by the buyer as of the end of the annual period, (2) a description of where those obligations are presented in the balance sheet, and (3) a rollforward of those obligations during the annual period, including the amount of obligations confirmed and the amount of obligations subsequently paid.
 Additionally, in each interim period, the buyer should disclose the amount of obligations outstanding that the buyer has confirmed as valid to the finance provider as of the end of the interim period.
-This guidance is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the amendment on rollforward information, which is effective for fiscal years beginning after December 15, 2023.
-Early adoption is permitted.
-We adopted ASU 2022-04 in the first quarter of 2023 and the adoption did not have a material impact on our consolidated financial statements and related disclosures.
+This guidance is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, except for the amendment on rollforward information, which is effective for fiscal years beginning after December 15, 2023 and the adoption did not have a material impact on our consolidated financial statements and related disclosures.